-Nordmarka isn’t strictly in solo, but it’s only a short trip away on public transport.
+Nordmarka isn’t strictly in Oslo, but it’s only a short trip away on public transport.
 This is one of the best things about backpacking in Norway, as no matter what city you’re in, nature is only around the corner!

 You can reach Nordmarka in 20 minutes if you take the train to Frognerseter and then you’re free to explore this amazing place.

 If you love the outdoors, Nordmarka is a great place to visit.
 You can go hiking, cycling or running in the park.
-There are lots of trails to follow if you intend to go hiking, and as if with everywhere in Norway, the scenery is stunning!
+There are lots of trails to follow if you intend to go hiking, and as with everywhere in Norway, the scenery is stunning!

 Holmenkollen Ski Jump

 The Holmenkollbakken hill, where the ski jump is located, has been hosting competitions since 1892!
-It was also the home of ski jumping event during the 1952 Winter Olympics.
+It was also the home of the ski jumping event during the 1952 Winter Olympics.

 While you won’t be able to perform a ski jump yourself, it’s worth visiting to get a sense of the scale of these jumps.
 They are huge!